Travel Insurance

 How Does Travel Insurance Work?

+How does this work in real life?
+Let’s say you purchase a plan, which includes trip cancellation benefits, to protect your upcoming cruise to Cozumel.
+Two days before departure, you experience a high fever and chest pain.
+Your doctor diagnoses bacterial pneumonia and advises you to cancel the trip.
+When you notify the cruise line, they tell you it’s too late to receive a refund.
 Without travel insurance, you’d lose the money you spent on your vacation.
-Fortunately, a serious, disabling illness can be considered a covered reason for trip cancellation, which means you can be reimbursed for your prepaid, nonrefundable trip costs.
+Fortunately, a serious, disabling illness may be considered a covered reason for trip cancelations, which means you can be reimbursed for your prepaid, nonrefundable trip costs.
 Once you’re feeling better, you gather the required documents — such as your airfare and cruise line receipts and information about any refunds you did or did not receive — and you file a claim.
-You can even choose to receive your reimbursement via direct deposit, to your debit card or check.

 Sometimes, this process works a little differently.
 Travel insurance may pay your expenses up front if you require emergency medical treatment or emergency transportation while traveling overseas.
-Or, with the OneTrip Prime and OneTrip Premier plans, you may be eligible to receive a fixed payment of $100 per day for a covered travel delay or $100 for a covered baggage delay.
-No receipts for purchases are required; all you need is proof of your covered delay.

 How to Choose a Travel Insurance Plan